Peer Grief Support Walking Group. Have you experienced a death of a loved one and need a safe place to walk your grief journey? Come walk...

 For Immediate Release

-This workshop was offered last Spring and is back by popular demand.
-Bring your partner, relative, or best friend and join us in a workshop to learn ways to start this conversation.
+Bring your partner, relative or best friend and join us in a workshop to learn ways to start this conversation.
 We will have conversations about what matters most if life were short; why it is important to discuss your wishes with someone you are close to and how to do it; and who would speak up for you if you were unable.

 The workshop will be facilitated by Dr. Carole Robinson.
 Dr. Robinson is a Professor in the School of Nursing at UBC Okanagan.
-She has experience with advance care planning and assisting families to live well with serious life-limiting illness.
+She has experience with assisting families to live well with serious life-limiting illness and advance care planning.
 Co-facilitators include staff from Interior Health and North Okanagan Hospice Society.

 The North Okanagan Hospice Society is very pleased with the many partnerships that have been developed in planning this workshop.
-We would like to acknowledge UBC Okanagan, Interior Health, Lumby Health Society, and Whitevalley Community Resource Centre.
+We would like to acknowledge the workshop is funded in part by the BC Centre for Palliative Care Seed Grant Program and the Community Foundation of the North Okanagan.

-Space is limited and the pre-registration is required by May 8.
-To register, call Phyllis at the North Okanagan Hospice Society at 250-503-1800 Ext.
-101 or email firstname.lastname@example.org.
+Space is limited and pre-registration is required by April 26.
+To register, call Tanya at the North Okanagan Hospice Society at 250-503-1800 Ext.
+101 or email [email protected].

 LOCATION of Workshops